mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 ### Methodology Review

 To familiarize yourself with the various methodologies in the DH world, please conduct a review of one DH project.
-You may select from the list below or find a project of your choosing \(subject to professor approval\), as long as it uses textual data as its source.
+You may select from the list below or find a project of your choosing \(subject to professor approval\), as long as it uses spatial data as its source.

 Specs: